bjpop/gurita/docs/_sources/melt.rst.txt

 In this example the melted data consists entirely of variable-value pairs.
 However, this is not normally the most useful view of the data.
-More often we want to melt only some of the columns into variable-value pairs, and preserve other columns unchanged to act as a kind of unique identifier for each row (otherwise known as a key or an index).
+More often we want to melt only some of the columns into variable-value pairs, and preserve other columns unchanged to act as a kind of unique identifier for each row (otherwise known as a key).

-For example, the following command retains the ``person`` column as an index for the rows, and melts the remaining columns into variable-value pairs:
+For example, the following command retains the ``person`` column as an identifier for the rows, and melts the remaining columns into variable-value pairs:

 .. code-block:: text